GyroSuperintelligence/CGM/docs/Findings/Analysis_Higgs.md

 ### A.3 Interpretive Assumptions

-1. **Geometric Causation**: Correlations between CGM parameters and Standard Model observables are interpreted as potentially causal rather than coincidental
+1. **Ontological Causation**: Correlations between CGM ontological parameters and Standard Model observables are interpreted as potentially causal rather than coincidental

-2. **Scale Identification**: Energy scales where coupling ratios match CGM invariants are assumed physically significant
+2. **Scale Identification**: Energy scales where coupling ratios match CGM ontological invariants are assumed physically significant

 3. **Aperture Mechanism**: The 2.07% aperture is interpreted as enabling observable phenomena rather than being a numerical coincidence